floKuehl/TextViz/README.md

-This repo includes an RDA file and the raw,anonymous data from the pilot study with the title <<Communicating Effect Sizes to Teachers: Text vs. Plot>>
+This repo includes an RDA file and the raw, anonymous data from the pilot study with the title Verbal, Visual, Valuable: Makinf Effect Sizes Understandable for Teachers.